peterhinch/micropython-samples/astronomy/README.md

 change occurs, the `RiSet.set_lto()` method should be run to ensure that `RiSet` operates in current local time.

-# 3. The moonphase function

-This is a simple function whose provenance is uncertain.
-It appears to produce valid results but I plan to implement a better solution.

-Args:
-* `year: int` 4-digit year
-* `month: int` 1..12
-* `day: int` Day of month 1..31
-* `hour: int` 0..23

-Return value:
-A float in range 0.0 <= result < 1.0, 0 being new moon, 0.5 being full moon.

-# 4. Utility functions
+# 3. Utility functions

 `now_days() -> int` Returns the current time as days since the platform epoch.
 `abs_to_rel_days(days: int) -> int` Takes a number of days since the Unix epoch (1970,1,1) and returns a number of days relative to the current date.
 Platform independent.
 This facilitates testing with pre-determined target dates.

-# 5. Demo script
+# 4. Demo script

 This produces output for the fixed date 4th Dec 2023 at three geographical locations.
 It can therefore be run on platforms where the system time is wrong.